Anku5hk/Programmers_guide_to_Python/main.md

 ## 4. Flow Control and Exception Handling

-Unlike using brackets in c/c++/java indentations are used for any Flow Control, Exception Handling, Functions, Classes in python.
-Any expression or even comments should follow indentation rule.
+Unlike using brackets in c/c++/java, indentations are used for any Flow Control, Exception Handling, Functions/Classes defination in python.
+Any statements or even comments should follow the indentation rule.

 ### if...else
 ```Python